GetFirefly/firefly/README.md

 ### Compiler

 The compiler frontend accepts Erlang source files.
-This is parsed into an abstract syntax tree, lowered into EIR (Erlang Intermediate Representation), then finally lowered to LLVM IR where codegen is performed.
+This is parsed into an abstract syntax tree, then lowered through four middle tiers where different types of analysis, transformation, or optimization are performed:

-Internally, the compiler represents Erlang/Elixir code in a form very similar to continuation-passing style.
-Continuations are a powerful construct that enable straightforward implementations of non-local returns/exceptions, green threading, and more.
-Optimizations are primarily performed on this representation, prior to lowering to LLVM IR.
-See [eirproject/eir](https://github.com/eirproject/eir) for more information on the compiler frontend and EIR itself.
+- Core IR (similar to Core Erlang)
+- Kernel IR (similar to Kernel Erlang)
+- SSA IR (a transformation of Kernel IR in preparation for codegen)
+- MLIR (the final stage where optimizations and certain transformations occur)

+The final stage of the compiler lowers MLIR to LLVM IR and then LLVM handles generating object files from that.
+Our linker then takes those object files and produces a shared library or executable (the default).

-During lowering to LLVM IR, the continuation representation is stripped away, and platform-specific methods for implementing various constructs are generated.
+In MLIR, and particularly during the lowering to LLVM IR, all high-level abstractions around certain operations are stripped away and platform-specific details take shape.
-For example, on x86_64, hand-written assembly is used to perform extremely cheap stack switching by the scheduler, and to provide dynamic function application facilities for the implementation of `apply`.
-Currently, the C++-style zero-cost exception model is used for implementing exceptions.
-There are some future proposals in progress for WebAssembly that may allow us to use continuations for exceptions, but that is not yet stabilized or implemented in browsers.
+For example, on x86_64/AArch64, hand-written assembly is used to perform extremely cheap stack switching by the scheduler, and to provide dynamic function application facilities for the implementation of `apply`.

-The compiler produces object files, and handles linking objects together into an executable.
-It can also dump all of the intermediate artifacts, such as the AST, EIR, MLIR in various forms, LLVM IR, LLVM bitcode, and plain assembly.

 ### Runtime